AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/2-Blog Blog.md

 - Voilà (if you ignore the data redundancy) ~~SUMMARY~~^^
 This past week I worked on getting my blog page up and running.
 Because my website is pure HTML & CSS (with a handful of JS), I hypothesized that I'd need an HTML file per post.
 I didn't like the idea of having to format my writing into HTML, so I tried to look for alternatives.
 What I settled on was
-## Dyanmic Post Loading (via JS)
+## Dynamic Post Loading (via JS)
 and this is why it didn't work.

 The pipeline I was working with was:
 1) Write a markdown file
-2) Link it's path in a `posts.json` file
+2) Link its path in a `posts.json` file
-3) Use the json file to dynamically populate the blog page with posts
+3) Use the JSON file to dynamically populate the blog page with posts
 4) On click, dynamically (a) convert `md -> html` and (b) fill in a template HTML file with

-Steps 3 and 4b are where our `post-loader.js` file comes in play.
+Steps 3 and 4b are where our `post-loader.js` file comes into play.

 ## How it works
 The `blog/index.html` file has a section where I want to populate a card for each post.
-This is simple enough to do through `blog-loader.js` where I fetch the json and map through each post.
+This is simple enough to do through `blog-loader.js` where I fetch the JSON and map through each post.
 In `index.html`, I just need to include a `<script src="scripts/blog-loader.js"></script>`.

 Similar logic for `post-loader.js`:
 1) Get the post from the url slug